ucb-introstat/introstat-spring-2017/hw/README.md

 ## Homework Assignments

 - HW assignments are due on Thursdays (before midnight).
-- Further instructions will be posted on bCourses (see "Asignments" section).
+- Further instructions will be posted on bCourses (see "Assignments" section).
-- Submit your homework via bCourses electronically as a word, text, pdf, or html file.
+- Submit your homework electronically via bCourses as a word, text, pdf, or html file.
 - Please do NOT submit any other file format (e.g. `.pages`, `.Rmd`, `.R`) since it won't be rendered on bCourses.
 - Please become familiar with the HW policy described in the syllabus.